oakmac/cuttle/README.md

 ## About the Name/Logo

 Cuttle is named after the [Cuttlefish] because [Shaun] likes cephalopods.
-The logo is modeled after its uniquely shaped eye.
+The logo is modeled after its uniquely shaped [eye].

 The first three letters of Cuttle might stand for "ClojureScript User Tool", but the last three letters don't stand for anything because Cuttle is not an